 - The results show a chronic under-reporting of suspicious behaviour and actions for the majority of situations tested.

 - Senior staff members are immune from being reported, regardless of the severity of their actions.

 - Contractors and new staff members are most likely to be reported for suspicious behaviour and in more severe cases participants were actually happier to report their close friends than their other colleagues.

 - Participants favoured reporting to HR over security teams and lack of training was found to be a major barrier to reporting.

 QUALITATIVE DATA SUGGESTS EASY WAYS TO IMPROVE INSIDER THREAT PROGRAMME

-The qualitative data furnishes us with a deeper understanding of the extent of this problem and some colourful case studies bring it to life.
+The qualitative data in the Insider Threat Report furnishes us with a deeper understanding of the extent of this problem and some colourful case studies bring it to life.
 The findings suggest some easy ways of improving your insider threat programme: